uniqkod/javadumpmngmt/pod-priority.md

 ❌ **Zero waiting time**: Application pods may wait briefly in init container

-❌ **Cross-node dependency**: Application on Node A doesn't wait for DaemonSet on Node B
+❌ **Cross-node dependency**: Application on Node A doesn't wait for StatefulSet on Node B

 ## Verification